mvazquezc/scc-fun/demo5/README.md

   2. Our SCCs have the same priority `null` with equals to 0.
   3. Our SCCs have the same restriction level.
   4. Our custom SCC when ordered alphabetically will be after the `restricted` one.
-  5. We need to increase the priority of the `restricted-v2-custom` SCC, so it has more priority and gets 1st on the list:
+  5. We need to increase the priority of the `restricted-v2-custom` SCC, so it has more priority and gets 1st on the list, since this is a Pod we cannotmake use of the `openshift.io/required-scc` annotation:

       ~~~sh
       oc patch scc restricted-v2-custom -p '{"priority":1}' --type merge
       ~~~

   6. Force the app pod to be recreated: